ximet/StudyPlans/language/haskell.md

    5. Strong Typing
    6. Class Types
    7. Operators: increment\decrement
-   8. If\case constructs and where, let-in
+   8. If\case expressions and where, let-in

    ### Documentation
    1. [Means of expression](https://wiki.haskell.org/Means_of_expression)